-In November 2016, Florida passed the Use of Marijuana for Debilitating Medical Conditions ballot, allowing medical marijuana to be cultivated and dispensed to qualified patients.
+In November 2016, Florida passed Amendment 2, or the Use of Marijuana for Debilitating Medical Conditions ballot, allowing medical marijuana to be cultivated and dispensed to qualified patients.

 The ballot was created to ensure safe access and availability of medical cannabis to qualifying patients with debilitating conditions.
 Florida is the first state in the south to adopt proactive measures towards cannabis.